 For Amy we probably want her to understand several different branches of the E major key signature, such as:

-Knowing these bus stops on our journey will give us so much clarity when we go to plan Amy’s assignments and lesson activities.
+Breaking down the topic into smaller segments will give you so much clarity when you go to plan specific assignments and lesson activities.

 So, you have a path marked out.
 You know what your student needs to know and the different angles you need to take to bring them towards true understanding.
 What next?